uzh-rpg/DSEC/README.md

 where `EVAL_DISPARITY_TIMESTAMPS_DIR` is the path to the unzipped directory containing evaluation timestamps.
 It can [downloaded on the webpage](https://dsec.ifi.uzh.ch/dsec-datasets/download/) or directly [here](https://download.ifi.uzh.ch/rpg/DSEC/test_disparity_timestamps.zip).
 `SUBMISSION_DIR` is the path to the directory containing your submission.

 Follow the instructions on the [webpage](https://dsec.ifi.uzh.ch/disparity-submission-format/) for a detailed description of the submission format.

-## FAQ

-**Why is the groundtruth for the test set not available?**\
-We are working on creating a public benchmark for you to submit the results.